Menu

 • deliberately spilling something on you

-To avoid petty crime:
+To protect yourself from petty crime:

 • take care of your personal belongings, especially in crowds